chrisoc19/Ecommerce-Project/README.md

  ### Travis ###
 - Travis was used throughout the unit testing of this project to provide continuous integration with the deployed site.
 The Travis Documentation provides all the info needed to set it up.

+### Manual Testing ###
+Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.